Blog

 An oral history is a spoken or documented record of someone’s memories of their own life experiences.
 Oral histories are handed down from generation to generation, or stories of someone’s own life.
 Oral histories can be recorded into digital audio files then produced as transcripts of the person’s statements.
 These transcripts may also reflect the interviewee’s non-verbal expressions and body language.
 An oral history transcript should represent the interviewee’s telling of their story as exactly as possible.

-An oral history may be transcribed while the interviewee speaks without producing an audio recording of the interviewee’s story.
-However, this article is about the process of first producing an audio recording of an oral history (during an interview or consultation) then producing a verbatim transcript.
+While an oral history may be transcribed (typed) verbatim while the interviewee speaks without producing an audio recording of the interviewee’s story, this article is about the process of first producing an audio recording of an oral history, during an interview or consultation, then producing a verbatim transcript.

 Recording an oral history